 The state`s government had 29 members, 7 members from Corfu, 7 from Kefalonia and 7 from Zante, 4 were elected from Lefkada.

 Paxos, Ithaka, and Kythera elected 1 each plus a second member which was elected in rotation by the three.

 The official name of the new protectorate was: “United States of Ionian islands”, During this period the Ionian Academy, the Reading Society and the public library were established.

 Under British rule the local economy was well developed, the palace of Saint Michael and George was built and also the road network of the island was expanded as well as the construction of the aqueduct that supplied Corfu town with water from the hills around Benitses.

 Power plants too were built in Corfu, which however after the union with Greece were moved to Piraeus.

 Many other projects and significant improvements to the island’s infrastructure were made during this period.

-On 21 May 1864 after the London treaty and the positive vote of Ionian parliament, Corfu and all Ionian islands united with Greece.
+On 21 May 1864 after the London treaty and the positive vote of the Ionian Parliament, Corfu and all Ionian islands united with Greece.

 It was one of the most important turning points in the history of Corfu, the turbulent historical past of the island ended, so ends the prominence of Corfu as capital of the Ionian state, the emergent Greek state could not afford the existence of two centres of economic and cultural strength, so in the battle with Athens Corfu lost its university, its fame, its cultural lead and after just 40 years became a Greek provincial town.

-But the memories of the glorious past remain and this is what makes Corfu unique, a Greek island which does not look like the others.Return to Corfu history
+But the memories of the glorious past remain and this is what makes Corfu unique, a Greek island that does not look like the others.Return to Corfu history